sarves/thamizhi-morph/FST-Models/ReadMe.md

-##FST Models for Verbs:
+## FST Models for Verbs:

--verbs-c3.fst: model for class 3
+- erbs-c3.fst: model for class 3
--verbs-c4.fst: model for class 4
+- verbs-c4.fst: model for class 4
 -verbs-c62.fst: model for class 62
 -verbs-c11.fst: model for class 11
 -verbs-c12.fst: model for class 12